square/maker/src/components/Modal/README.md

 ## Usage

-Modals must always be created in its own Single File Component (SFC) file to separate concerns because it introduces a new mode or context to your app.
+Modals must always be created in their own Single File Component (SFC) file to separate concerns because it introduces a new mode or context to your app.
 Use the `MModal` component at the root of your Modal SFC to signify the modal and to communicate with the Modal Layer.

 ```html
 <template>